← October 25 • Home • January 8–10 →

-As the days grow shorter and the nights grow longer and winter looms down upon Middle-Earth, The Lord of the Rings offers quietly urgent descriptions of the preparations underway in the warmth and light of Rivendell.
-Scouts return with their reports.
-Aragorn and Gandalf spend hours planning for the journey ahead.
-A single black cloak is discovered downstream of the Ford of Bruinen.
+As the days in Middle-Earth grow shorter and the autumn nights grow longer, The Lord of the Rings offers quietly urgent descriptions of the preparations underway in the warmth and light of Rivendell.
+Aragorn and Gandalf consult Rivendell’s trove of maps as they debate the journey ahead.
+Eagles of the mountains are asked for news.
+And scouts are sent out to search the surrounding lands.
+Later in the autumn, they start to return.

-And none of it, alas, is accompanied by a single date.
+But none of this activity, alas, is accompanied by a single specific date.

 There is a vague reference to ‘mid-December’, which I suppose we can place on a similarly vague mid-December date.